-The project design began in early 2007 by field testing suitable tools and methods required for developing a co-management project that is in line with emerging international procedures and financing mechanisms for facilitating carbon trading.
-The project targets forest lands in the core zone of Chunoti Wildlife Sanctuary.
-The forest lands have degraded (to less than 10% forest cover) prior to 1 January 1990 (the cut off date as defined under international agreements) as analysed in Section 5.
+The field work design began in mid 2007 by field testing suitable tools and methods required for developing a CDM project that is in line with emerging international procedures and financing mechanisms for facilitating carbon trading.
+The project targets forest lands in the core zone of Chunoti Wildlife Sanctuary that have degraded (to less than 10% forest cover) prior to 1 January 1990 (the cut off date as defined under international agreements).
 The physical location and relevant boundaries for proposed biodiversity mitigation project are identified based on existing information and consultations with local stakeholders.
 The project boundaries consist of both temporal and geographic domain within which carbon stock changes and other attributes of the project are estimated and will in future be monitored.
 The geographical boundaries for proposed reforestation activities are delineated on the maps.
-The project boundaries encompass GHG emissions and removal of $\rm CO_2$ that are attributable to the proposed project interventions.
+The project boundaries encompass GHG emissions and removal of CO_2 that are attributable to the proposed project interventions.